tracel-ai/cubecl/cubecl-book/src/core-features/features.md

 ### Datatypes

-`flex32` represented as `f32` everywhere except SPIR-V, with no reduced precision.
+`flex32` represented as `f32` everywhere except SPIR-V, with no reduced precision. `f64` not supported for all operations

 | Type   | CUDA | ROCm | WGPU (WGSL) | WGPU (SPIR-V) |
 | ------ | ---- | ---- | ----------- | ------------- |